 Have you caught yourself Pinteresting how to build a business doing the things that you love?
 Girl, I’ve been there!
-I still can remember sitting at the desk of my 9-5 job, dreaming up all the different ways I could spend the majority of my time doing the things that I actually loved AND get paid for it- because let’s be honest we’ve all got bills to pay!
+I remember sitting at the desk of my 9-5 job, dreaming of ways I could spend my time.
+I wanted to do the things that I actually loved AND get paid for it – because lets face it, we have all got bills to pay!

-Today styling expert Beth Goodrham is sharing the secrets to success so that you too can build a business doing the things that you love!
+Today styling expert Beth Goodrham shares the secrets to success so that you too can build a business doing the things that you love!

 Building a business has several layers.
-One of those foundational layers is understanding what your core values are as a person, as the CEO, as a company, etc. Spend time deciding what those will look like in your business and how that will thread throughout all the different elements as you grow and expand.
+One of those foundational layers is understanding what your core values are as a person.
+Then as CEO.
+Spend time deciding what those will look like in your business and how that will thread throughout all the different elements as you grow and expand.

 It’s no secret that anytime you take a chance on yourself that you inner voice of doubt will start to creep in.
 I can’t think of a single person who went after something huge and didn’t struggle with the “what if” game.
 The key to succeeding in building a business doing the things that you love is to push those voices of doubt to the side and combat them with the truth you know inside.
 Which PS. the truth is God wouldn’t give you those amazing big dreams just to live in your head.
 Of course you’ll encounter challenges and setbacks, just keep going.
 It’s always worth it on the other side.
 Nothing worth having comes quick and easy.